Reckswell/CSE-15L-Lab-Report-1/index.md

 * Running commands through SSH

 ## Step 1: Installing Visual Studio Code
-Visual Studio Code, or VSCode for short is a very flexible coding environment used by a large amount of users, and is the
-<br> interface which we will use in this tutorial, namely for its terminal function.
-To begin, navigate to their [install page](https://code.visualstudio.com/Download)
+Visual Studio Code, or VSCode for short is a very flexible coding environment used by a large amount of users, and is the interface which we will use in this tutorial, namely for its terminal function.

-<br> and download the latest version for your respective operating system.
+To begin, navigate to their [install page](https://code.visualstudio.com/Download) and download the latest version for your respective operating system.